Our staff work with the following groups of people;

 - People within the forensic mental health services

-Psychologists use their knowledge of psychological processes and responses to make sense of complex problems and situations.
-We make sense of problems using a biopsychosocial model which means that we hold a broad view of what can affect people’s health and wellbeing.
+We make sense of problems using a biopsychosocial model - that is we combine knowledge of biological, psychological and social factors.
+This means that we hold a broad view of what can affect people’s health and wellbeing.

-We are trained in a range of formal, psychological therapies and in how to apply these in ways appropriate to individual patients and/or situations.
-We work directly with patients, specialising in the delivery of evidence-based psychological assessment and interventions.
+We are trained in a range of formal psychological therapies and in how to apply these in ways appropriate to individual patients and/or situations.
+We work directly with patients to deliver evidence-based psychological assessment and interventions.
 This can be with individuals, with families or in groups.
 We also provide a range of online therapy options and self help materials.

 We work indirectly with other colleagues, staff teams and organisations to support, inform and shape patient care.
 Training, service development, service evaluation and research are also core activities within the service.
 We have a strong focus on developing the evidence base for psychological interventions or service models to allow us to further improve patient care.